Unit Manipulation and Conversion

 Parsing functions always produce dynamic units, as they are primarily used to parse free text as units (such as csv spreadsheets); in such cases, producing dynamic units resolves type-stability issues from not knowing the units beforehand.

-It should also be notced that using string macros and parsing functions will cause units to be displayed exactly how they will be parsed (use quantity to prevent eagerly converting to dimensional units).
+It should also be noticed that using string macros and parsing functions will cause units to be displayed exactly how they will be parsed (use quantity to prevent eagerly converting to dimensional units).

 julia> quantity(5, u"J/(K*mol)")